pjkundert/python-slip39/README.txt

 sets of 20 words is difficult, error-prone and time consuming.

 The [python-slip39] project (and the [SLIP-39 macOS/win32 App]) exists
-to assist in the safe creation and documentation of [Ethereum HD Wallet] seeds and derived accounts, with various SLIP-39 sharing parameters.
+to assist in the safe creation and documentation of [Hierarchical Deterministic (HD) Wallet] seeds and derived accounts, with various SLIP-39 sharing parameters.
 It generates the new random wallet seed, and generates the expected standard Ethereum account(s) (at [derivation path] `m/44'/60'/0'/0/0' by default) and Bitcoin accounts (at Bech32 derivation path `m/84'/0'/0'/0/0' by default), with wallet address and QR code (compatible with Trezor derivations).
 It produces the required SLIP-39 phrases, and outputs a single PDF containing all the required printable cards to document the seed (and the specified derived accounts).

 Output of BIP-38 or JSON encrypted Paper Wallets is supported, for import into standard software cryptocurrency wallets.